bigsnarfdude/akka-http-algebird/README.md

 This project demonstrates the [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/scala.html) library.
 Simple Scala REST service wrapping Twitter Algebird HLL library to make an analytics query engine to provide Distinct Counts for millions of items using [HyperLogLog Algorithm](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).

+You will need Redis.
+This Akka HTTP project persists data to Redis.

-HLLs are stored as Base64 encoded strings using Twitter Chill(Kryo under the covers) for every minute.
+HLLs are stored as Base64 encoded strings using Twitter Chill (Kryo under the covers) for every minute.

 Key: `loginService-2015-08-21T04:29:00.000`
 HLLValue: `encodedHLLString`